 Yes.
 All participants pay a \$100 annual administrative fee at the time they select coverage.
-Those selecting coverage beyond the basic coverage have two options for paying their premiums.
-They can pay the full premium at sign up or pay 25 percent on February 1 and the remaining 75 percent on June 1.
+Those selecting coverage beyond the basic coverage have several options for paying their premiums: 1) They can pay the full premium at sign up; 2) They can pay 25 percent of the premium by Feb 1 of the applicable calendar year of coverage, with the remaining balance due no later than Sept.
+1 of the calendar year of coverage; or 3) they can arrange deductions from their monthly milk check.
 Those who have not paid their premiums by the deadlines will be in default, and will not receive benefits for any subsequent two-month periods until their situation is corrected.
-Looking ahead, NMPF has urged USDA to provide alternatives for paying premiums, include quarterly payments and paying premiums monthly through a milk check deduction.
+NMPF worked closely with USDA since Margin Protection Program was introduced in 2014 to allow flexibility in how Margin Protection Program premiums were paid.
+In 2016 USDA provided the new option to allow monthly premium payments through milk check deductions.